tddrover/Client-Server/README.md

 This repository houses both the server and client components of a multiplayer game system.
 The server is built using C/C++ and handles multiple concurrent connections using sockets and POSIX threads.
 The client, developed in Python with tkinter, provides a graphical interface for real-time interaction with the game server.

-Here is the ["Lurk" Protocol](https://isoptera.lcsc.edu/~seth/cs435/lurk_2.3.html) which the project follows.
+Here is the [Protocol](https://isoptera.lcsc.edu/~seth/cs435/lurk_2.3.html) which the project follows.

 Server Features: